piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 Why is it that we are still fascinated by this old-school drawing robot?

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">can&#39;t get anything else done when the plotter is running. so mesmerizing to watch ahhh. <a href="https://twitter.com/hashtag/plottertwitter?src=hash&amp;ref_src=twsrc%5Etfw">#plottertwitter</a> <a href="https://t.co/9OqUPTXcuf">pic.twitter.com/9OqUPTXcuf</a></p>&mdash; Sher Minn (@piratefsh) <a href="https://twitter.com/piratefsh/status/1043702264165281793?ref_src=twsrc%5Etfw">September 23, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Everyone I know who has seen a plotter at work or seen videos of it have absolutely loved watching it.
 I'm wondering if it's just the pure novelty of it -- most of us born after the 1960s probably have not encountered a plotter in our everyday lives.
+As a matter of fact, a [finalist of a creative award in 2015](https://www.youfab.info/2015/winners/plotter-drawing) featured plotter work not unlike the ones from 50 years ago.

 I think part of the novelty comes from the fact that our default output device is the color LCD screen and we have come to rely on other forms of output less and less.
 Some 15 years ago when I was still in high school, paper via printers (dot-matrix and laser) was still really my default mode of output.